ActualTortoise/AD-Forest2Jungle/ADTiering.md

 Therefore, if an attacker compromises a machine in tier 2 or tier 1 and lays a trap, trying to provoke a log on from a tier 0 account... suddenly they own the domain.

 Imagine an attacker has compromised a print server and turned off a vital print service.
 You log in with your tier 0 administrator account to resolve the issue and that is it.
-It is much better to completely segregate the tiers from each other.
+It is much better to completely isolate the tiers from each other.

 ---